 Now, let’s take a look at Disneyland and Disney California Adventure crowds during the month of April…

-Important Note: April 2020 Disneyland Crowd Calendar
+April 2023 Disneyland Crowd Calendar

 Generally speaking, crowds will not be good during April.
 Easter and Spring Break will create heavy crowds at the beginning of the month, and while that spike in tourists and locals who are out of school will dissipate later in the month, the SoCal Resident Ticket deal remains ongoing, so that will keep crowd levels in the moderate range for most of the month.

 In addition to locals flocking to the parks, there will be a lot of tourists visiting due to the Easter holiday and other school districts in the Western U.S. having spring break this week.
-Expect the last week of March and first week of April to be two of the busiest weeks of the year at Disneyland Resort.

 Another great option is the Park Hopper ticket, which allows you to weave between the parks.
 Failing that, arrive at rope drop and try to get as much done as possible before 4 p.m.
 Read our Tips for Saving Money on Disneyland Tickets post for full ticket recommendations.